Skip to content

 6. How will you prioritize writing during the prize period, and how will the prize period fit into your schedule?

-All submitters will be notified of the prize results by late January.
-Due to the volume of submissions, we ask that you not query the office about the status of your submission prior to that time.
+All submitters will be notified of results by early January.
+Please do not inquire about the status of your submission during the assessment period.

-After submission packages have been processed to ensure they are complete and eligible, they will be shared with a peer assessment jury of three professional writers contracted by the WFNS to adjudicate all three Emerging Writers Prizes.
-The jury will assess submission packages based on
+After submission packages have been processed to ensure they are complete and eligible, they are shared with an independent peer assessment jury (composed of three professional authors contracted by WFNS to adjudicate all Emerging Writers Prizes).

 • the merit of the writing sample,